 - What do I do about a customer who refuses to comply with the law?

-- What if I choose not to ask customers to stop smoking?
+- What if I choose not to ask customers to stop smoking or vaping?

-- How do I report violations to the law in Clark County, WA, or get more information about the law?
+- How do I report violations of the laws in Clark County, WA, or get more information about the laws?